 Why access RCN counselling?

-Personal problems could include issues such as stress, depression, anxiety, bereavement, relationship breakdown, domestic violence, and low self-esteem.
+You may be facing personal problems such as stress, trauma, depression, anxiety, bereavement, relationship breakdown, domestic violence, or low self-esteem.
 Work-related difficulties could include issues such as bullying and harassment, managing your workload, dealing with work errors, manager/supervisor relationships and adjusting to new responsibilities.

 What to expect

 RCN counselling provides Brief Therapy over the phone with experienced, highly qualified and accredited counsellors from diverse backgrounds.
 Our counsellors are sensitive to the therapeutic needs of cultural minority groups.

 The service will match you up with one of our counsellors, who after the assessment will book all subsequent appointments directly with you.
 If the service does not meet your needs, then let us know so that we can rectify any issues you might experience with your referral.

 As part of your counselling with the RCN we will invite you to complete a brief, confidential questionnaire.
 The information you provide will give focus to your sessions, help your counsellor understand how you are at the moment, and help us evaluate and improve our service.

 RCN counselling is suitable for members who want short term, brief therapy on a wide range of issues that may affect them within their personal lives, their professional lives, or both.

 RCN counselling will not be suitable for those who are already engaging with a counsellor, psychologist or therapist elsewhere.
 This is because counselling codes of ethics and practice deem that having two therapists at the same time may actually be confusing or even harmful, since different therapists may use conflicting styles, models or approaches.